fmgarage/ft-log/README.md

 # ft-log

-Log to macOS Console.app, to file or to table.
+Simple logging to macOS Console.app, to file or to a table.

-Requires the MBS Plugin.
+Requires the MBS plugin.

 Please download the example and copy the custom functions to your app.